 Since March 2020, Together Rising has been focused on addressing urgent needs arising from the pandemic.
 We are acting as virtual first responders for individuals and families in crisis.
 Together, we are funding hundreds of individual applications from families who need urgent help.
 We are supporting some of the most vulnerable groups, including heroic healthcare workers and youth aging out of foster care, by providing vital assistance.

-As of mid May, we have given $729,492.03 to assist individuals and families and we are continuing that work every day.
+As of the end of June 2022, we have given $1,926,689.19 to assist individuals and families and we are continuing that work every day.

-Each day, and for the foreseeable future, we are reviewing, vetting, and funding hundreds of individual applications from families who need urgent help with groceries, rent, utility bills, and vital supplies due to the devastation of job loss and furloughs arising from the crisis.
-As of the end of April, we have helped over 150 families during these heartbreaking times.
+We are reviewing, vetting, and funding hundreds of individual applications from families who need urgent help with groceries, rent, utility bills, and vital supplies due to the devastation of job loss and furloughs arising from the crisis.
+As of the end of June 2022, we have helped more than 455 families during these heartbreaking times.

 Investing in the Navajo Nation’s defense of their people, $105,262.00, on 5/15/2020